roeltje788/brum/README.md

 <csvfilepath> is the current location of the csv file.
 <br />
 <outputfile> the location where the output .json file should be stored (with a .json extension)

+## Supported output filetypes

+Every output file of Brum will be of type .json.

+## Supported operating system

+Brum is both created and tested on a Ubuntu 18.04 system.
+Having all dependecies for Brum (see section dependencies) and a python3 interperter will probably work, but a Linux distrobution will probably give the most stable results.